talcome/dragons-and-princesses/README.md

 - Should be implemented in Python
 - Python script should be executable
 - Input should be consumed as yaml file
+- Solution should be submitted as Pull Request to this repository

 ## How to stand out from the crowd
 - Code Style